 SFTP is an acronym that stands for SSH File Transfer Protocol (also Secure File Transfer Protocol).
-It's a type of file transfer solution allows your employees, your customers and your business itself to remain as protected as possible in the digital age.
+It's a type of file transfer protocol which allows your employees, your customers and your business itself to remain as protected as possible in the digital age.
 If you're planning on allowing all employees within your organization to have access to your FTP server, SFTP multi-user is definitely the way to go for a number of important reasons.

 What is SFTP Multi-User?